Are you a Highly Sensitive or Highly Perceptive Person?

 We all start Open and Receptive

 Humans have a long history of persecuting people who perceive beyond the norm.
 It’s devastating when you are ridiculed for your sensitivity or are attacked on the very levels you are most open.
 So you build emotional armor as a brilliant way to defend your tender, sensitive parts from the onslaught of life in human society.
 Your defenses are evidence that you have something precious and vulnerable to defend!
 The trick is to find a way to feel safe enough to let down your necessary defenses and liberate the sensitive parts that needed defending when you were young.
-Once set free, your sensitive parts will help you do the work you know – on some level – that you are here to do.
+Once set free, your sensitive parts will help you do the work you know you are here to do.

-Your sensitivity is a gift
+Your Sensitivity is a Gift

-Even though you may have turned yourself inside-out to be seen as “normal” as a kid, now that you’re an adult, you can see how reclaiming your sensitivity is a critical part of healing and becoming whole.
+You may have turned yourself inside-out to be seen as “normal” as a kid.
+But now that you’re an adult, you can see how reclaiming your sensitivity is a critical part of healing and becoming whole.
 Being recognized by other sensitives feels wonderful and helps you develop your gifts to put them into service.
 Fortunately, we’re in the middle of a paradigm shift and we are starting to embrace and claim our extra abilities in unprecedented ways.
 The planet needs scientists who are also sensitive to Nature and her miracles.
 We need our emotional and medical intuitives to step forward and heal our approach to health care.
 Check out my vision for a Healing Catalyst Network – a hub for sensitives dedicated to healing themselves, each other, and the planet.
 Now is our time to integrate our abilities to transform ourselves and the planet.